2AA4-W23/Island-Generator/README.md

 mosser@azrael visualizer % java -jar visualizer.jar ../island/island.mesh sample.svg -A 255 -Alt
 ```

-To generate Wavefront .obj and .mtl file WTIH DEPTH, use the tag `-O`.
+To generate Wavefront .obj and .mtl file WITH DEPTH, use the tag `-O`.
 As before, this can be viewed in Blender with the new depth dimension.

 ```
 mosser@azrael visualizer % java -jar visualizer.jar ../island/island.mesh sample.svg -A 255 -O